-These networks not only moved luxury items like silk and spices but also spread religions, technologies, and artistic styles.
-Trade routes influenced the rise and fall of empires, sparked the emergence of wealthy merchant classes, and led to increased cultural diversity in ancient cities.
+These networks not only moved luxury items like and but also spread religions, technologies, and artistic styles.
+Trade routes influenced the rise and fall of empires, sparked the emergence of wealthy merchant classes, and led to increased in ancient cities.

 Ancient Trade Routes and Goods